microsoft/microsoft-ui-xaml-specs/active/ListViewGridView/listviewgridview-designupdates.md

 # Appendix

 ## Overhauling the built-in template with an existing style

+These new styles are "opt-in" - you'll need the latest version of WinUI to recieve them, and WinUI2 will have a style that sets these properties.
+However, if you're using the newest version of WinUI and still want to change your styles back, read below.

 ListView items are still customizable via the ListView's [ItemTemplate](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.itemscontrol.itemtemplate?view=winrt-19041#Windows_UI_Xaml_Controls_ItemsControl_ItemTemplate)